Keyboard Update: Latest AI Features Explained

 After using these new AI features for several weeks, I measured the actual time savings.
 The results were pretty significant:

-• Grammar checking: ~5 minutes (no more manual proofreading)
+• Grammar checking: ~7 minutes (eliminates manual proofreading and rewrites)

-• Tone adjustment: ~8 minutes (instant rewrites instead of manual editing)
+• Tone adjustment: ~11 minutes (instant professional formatting)

-• Predictive text: ~12 minutes (faster message composition)
+• Predictive text: ~15 minutes (dramatically faster message composition)

-• Voice typing: ~10 minutes (quicker than typing for long content)
+• Voice typing: ~14 minutes (2-3x faster than manual typing for longer content)

 My messages are clearer now because the grammar checking catches ambiguous phrasing.
 My professional emails sound more polished because the tone adjustment smooths out my natural writing style.
 My response time is faster because predictive text suggests complete thoughts I can accept with one tap.